rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 The word "demon" shares the etymological root of the word *demonstrate*, much like the word "monster" means literally *to show*.
 Think of Socrates and his *daimonion*, which spoke to him and warned him of dangers (except apparently for his [trial](https://en.m.wikipedia.org/wiki/Trial_of_Socrates) and death sentence).

 The God-allowed purpose for demons is to show our sin, our fall from grace.
 In practical terms it is to tempt, to torment in the darkness away from the light of God.
 And God allows this in order to bring us towards salvation.

+Ultimately, demons are fallen angels and other evil spirits (such as the disembodied souls of dead nephilim).
-Ultimately, demons are fallen angels, and have the same nature as angels.
+They have the same nature as angels.
 They are incorporeal (compared to man), immortal, intellectual spirits with free-will outside of time (relative to our sense of time).
 Any light they produce is derivative and they cannot create ex-nihilo.

-Importantly, demons are completely subject and obedient to God.
+Importantly, demons are completely subject and obedient to God -- not by their choice but by His divine nature.
 This is fortunate for us, as these spirits hate God and want to hurt you and your family.
-Despite their hatred and rebellion, God allows their continued existence.
+Despite their hatred and rebellion, God allows their continued existence so as to serve His will, including the redemption of man.

 These spirits were created good, as God does not create evil.
-God allows evil only so that good may arise from evil, such as the redemption of man.
+God created them with free-will and allows evil only so that good may arise from evil.

-Evil is the absence of good...
+It is worth remembering that evil is not a thing (substance nor energy) in itself.
+Evil is simply the absence of good, much like darkness is simply the absence of light.
+And interestingly, demons are associated with darkness exactly as they are associated with evil.

-Demons seek to bring creation back to chaos and emptiness, back to the nothingness from which we came ...
+In practical terms, demons work to reduce creation back to chaos and emptiness, back to nothingness, to undo creation as it were.

-Demons can best be thought of as chaos monsters.. reducing creation back into a formless (chaos) void (emptiness).
+In this way, demons can be thought of as chaos monsters, reducing creation back into a formless void (chaotic emptiness).
+Their continued existence is thus inextricably linked to death, where the forces of death are conversely an inextricable part of the continuation of new life.